maurelian/smart-contract-best-practices/docs/solidity_recommendations.md

 }
 ```

-### Don't make control flow assumptions after external calls

-Whether using *raw calls* (of the form `someAddress.call()`) or *contract calls* (of the form `ExternalContract.someMethod()`), assume that malicious code will execute unless the untrusted.
-Even if `ExternalContract` is not malicious, malicious code can be executed by any contracts *it* calls.

-One particular danger is malicious code may hijack the control flow, leading to race conditions.
-(See [Race Conditions](https://github.com/ConsenSys/smart-contract-best-practices/#race-conditions) for a fuller discussion of this problem).

-If you are making a call to an untrusted external contract, *avoid state changes after the call*.

 ### Be aware of the tradeoffs between `send()`, `transfer()`, and `call.value()()`

 When sending ether be aware of the relative tradeoffs between the use of